award

 5. Contact our Las Vegas golf cart attorneys at Heidari Law today to speak to our highly qualified legal staff.

-What if I was also responsible for my golf cart injuries?
+What happens if I am partially responsible for my golf cart injuries in Las Vegas?

 Nevada Golf Cart Laws